 - Use a different torrent client – In our tests, we always had faster speeds when using qBittorrent instead of uTorrent.
 NordVPN support reps also recommended using qBittorrent.

-- Use split-tunneling – Force NordVPN to only encrypt traffic from your torrent client.
+- Use split-tunneling – Make NordVPN hide torrenting traffic only.
 Less data to encrypt and decrypt means faster downloads.
 You can adjust that in the NordVPN settings.

 If nothing helps, you can use a SOCKS5 proxy instead of the VPN.
 NordVPN has step-by-step guides showing you how to do that.
 Just remember that using a proxy means your traffic won’t be encrypted anymore.
 If your ISP eavesdrops on it, they’ll be able to throttle it.